Turkish Breakfast Guide: Foods, Culture & Where to Eat

 Turkish Tea (Çay) - The Breakfast Essential

 No Turkish breakfast is complete without çay (Turkish tea).
-Served in small, tulip-shaped glasses, Turkish tea is strong, dark, and perfectly brewed using a traditional double teapot system called a çaydanlık.
+Served in small, tulip-shaped glasses, Turkish tea is strong and dark, brewed in a traditional double teapot called a çaydanlık.

 Proper Tea Preparation